hirishu10/hirishu10/README.md

 ## Hello Everyone 👋

-I am Rishu Chowdhary Software Developer having a good command of backend as well as frontend with knowledge of many programming languages like Java, JavaScript, Python, TypeScript, etc.
+I am Rishu Chowdhary Software Developer having a good command of the backend as well as some frontend with knowledge of many programming languages and tools like Java, JavaScript, Python, TypeScript, etc.

-I taught myself to build a career as a developer.
-While learning to become a successful Developer.
-I learn many tools and did practice building some apps which helped me and others.
+I taught myself to build my career as a developer while learning to become a successful developer, I learn many tools and doing practice while building some apps which helped me and others.
 I like to use and build restful API which helps to control the data flow and I always look to try new things and tools to enhance my skills.

-#### Pinned Repositry 📕
+#### Pinned Repository 📕

 <a href="https://github-readme-design.vercel.app/">
   <img align="center" src="https://github-readme-design.vercel.app/api/starRepo/getStarLight?user=hirishu10&repo=github-readme-design" />